yotinnot/abs-documentation/docs/stores/modules/consumables.md

    - If exact expiration date is unknown e.g. the item only tells the manufactured date and the duration you can keep it or the quarter of the year it was made:

-     1. If exact manufacture year, month and date is know, type in the manufacture date in `Expiration or MFG date`.
+     1. If exact manufacture year, month and date is known, type in the manufacture date in `Expiration or MFG date`.
 The format **MUST** be YYYY-MM-DD, e.g. 2020-12-31

      1. If only manufacture year and month is known, type in the manufacture year in `Expiration or MFG date` with the format YYYY-MM, e.g. 2020-06